SoftwareAG/c8y-docs/content/edge/usage-bundle/branding.md

 layout: redirect
 ---

 In Cumulocity IoT Edge, you can customize the appearance of your tenant to your own preferences.

+>**Info:** Use the domain name to access the Cumulocity IoT Edge platform to properly apply the branding and see the effects after branding.

 To access the branding feature: